Surgery for Breast Cancer

 Breast-Conserving Surgery

-Breast-conserving surgery, also called a lumpectomy or partial mastectomy, is an option for women with ductal carcinoma in situ and early invasive cancer.
-This surgery is usually followed by radiation therapy.
+Breast-conserving surgery, also called a lumpectomy or partial mastectomy, is an option for women with ductal carcinoma in situ (DCIS) and invasive breast cancer.

-During breast-conserving surgery, our surgeons remove the cancer along with a border of healthy tissue to ensure no cancer cells remain.
+During breast-conserving surgery, our surgeons remove the cancer along with a border of healthy breast tissue called a surgical margin.
 Our surgeons plan treatment with the goal of leaving as much of the breast intact as possible.
+This surgery is usually an outpatient procedure, so you do not have to stay overnight in the hospital.

 Dr. Freya Schnabel Uses MarginProbe